MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-realtime-analytics-dashboard-administrator.md

 ## View Omnichannel real-time analytics reports

-To view the reports in Customer Service workspace or Omnichannel for Customer Service, see [View reports](intro-realtime-analytics-dashboard.md#view-reports).
+To view the reports in Customer Service workspace or Omnichannel for Customer Service, see [Access reports](intro-realtime-analytics-dashboard.md#access-reports)

 ### See also